KSDunne/yoga_flip/README.md

 #### 404 page

 Users should be directed back to the index page if they come across a 404 page not found error.
 This is because it is not deemed to be good UX if the user has to use the browser’s back button to get back to the main website.
 Therefore, a custom 404 page has been added to this project.
 This website is hosted on github pages, therefore I did not need to add a custom route as github pages is smart enough to look in the appropriate project for a 404 page, before attempting to load their own one.
-The custom 404 page in the screenshot below should now load when there is a broken link or if a page does not exist.
+The custom 404 page in the screenshots below (large screen and mobile screen) should now load when there is a broken link or if a page does not exist.

 ![Error page large screen](docs/error_page_mon_screenshot.PNG)